The workplace reflects our culture

 Belonging at the Intersection of Diversity, Equity, and Inclusion

 A company’s success is driven by a successful workforce.
-That means creating a workforce where all your employees—regardless of stance on second amendment rights or gun violence—can belong, contribute, and collaborate in safety.
+That means creating a workforce where all your employees belong, contribute, and collaborate in safety.
+This means making a workplace for everyone, regardless of stance on second amendment rights or gun violence.

-Integral will release a full report of our Employee Activation Index in mid-summer 2022.
-This study, conducted by The Harris Poll, examines the experience, priorities, compensation, values, and viewpoints of 2,000 United States employees representing four generations across-section of industries, and company sizes.
+In mid-summer 2022, Integral will release a full report of our Employee Activation Index.
+The Harris Poll conducted our study.
+Results include the experience, priorities, compensation, values, and viewpoints of 2,000 United States employees representing four generations across-section of industries, and company sizes.